‘The Bachelorette’ 2019 Spoilers: Hannah Brown Heads To Latvia For Episode 6

 After these dates, Hannah will likely need to eliminate three more suitors before heading to her next location.
 The @bachelor.spoilers Instagram account says they believe Episode 7 will be filmed in Amsterdam, and Brown will choose her four hometown date recipients at that point.

 Filming is moving forward quickly and the 2019 season premiere debuts on ABC on Monday, May 13.
-The Bachelorette spoilers hint that Hannah Brown is quite smitten with at least one of the men remaining and fans will be anxious to get more scoop from Reality Steve and other sources ahead of that first episode.
+The Bachelorette spoilers hint that Hannah Brown is quite smitten with at least one of the men remaining, and fans will be anxious to get more scoop from Reality Steve and other sources ahead of that first episode.